varnerlab/CBE-ABET-StructuralAnalysis-2022/README.md

 This repository holds codes to perform structural analysis of the Chemical and Biomolecular Engineering curriculum of the Smith School.

 ### Installing Julia and Pluto
+To run the notebooks live, you need [Julia](https://julialang.org) and the [Pluto](https://github.com/fonsp/Pluto.jl) notebook package.
-[Julia](https://julialang.org) is open source, free and runs on all major operating systems and platforms.
-To install [Julia](https://julialang.org) and [Pluto](https://github.com/fonsp/Pluto.jl) please check out the tutorial for [MIT 18.S191/6.S083/22.S092 course from Fall 2020](https://computationalthinking.mit.edu/Fall20/installation/).
+[Julia](https://julialang.org) and [Pluto](https://github.com/fonsp/Pluto.jl) are open source, free and run on all major operating systems and platforms.
+To install
+[Julia](https://julialang.org) and [Pluto](https://github.com/fonsp/Pluto.jl) please check out the tutorial for [MIT 18.S191/6.S083/22.S092 course from Fall 2020](https://computationalthinking.mit.edu/Fall20/installation/).